 To learn more, watch the Provost's Message on Why RIT Captions Media.

-Media Services can caption media from a variety of formats, including websites, and host it on our streaming server for use in myCourses.
+Media Services can caption and stream english language media from a variety of formats, including websites, and host it on our streaming server for use in myCourses.
 To initiate a captioning request please complete the form above.

 If you are a student, coordinate with your instructor to complete the form on your behalf for required media related presentations or other coursework.